xcat2/confluent-docs/docs/installxcat_suse.md

 permalink: /documentation/installxcat_suse.html
 ---

-Note that for SUSE Linux Entereprise 15, the HA module is required to be available for xCAT install to succeed.
+Note that for SUSE Linux Enterprise 15, the HA module is required to be available for xCAT install to succeed.

 After adding the correct repository as indicated in the [download page]({{ site.baseurl }}/downloads/), you can install xCAT by running: